simonmichael/haskell-links/README.md

 ## Some principles

-- Avoid unnecessary software dev/ops work - this aims to fill a need, not to generate work or a hobby.
+- Avoid unnecessary work - this aims to fill a need, not to generate work or a hobby.
   Existing, good enough, cheap beats pending, perfect, costly.
 - Ruthless efficiency - think Craigslist.
 Less is more.
 - High reliability.